Yoshinobu Kanemaru

 Yoshinobu Kanemaru (金丸義信, Kanemaru Yoshinobu) is a Japanese professional wrestler and backstage producer.
 He is signed to New Japan Pro-Wrestling (NJPW), where he is a member of House of Torture.

 Trained at the All Japan Pro Wrestling dojo, Kanemaru left the promotion to join Pro Wrestling Noah.
 Across two stints with Noah, he is a seven-time GHC Junior Heavyweight Champion, a four-time GHC Junior Heavyweight Tag Team Champion, and won the 2009 Global Junior Heavyweight League and the 2009 Nippon TV Cup Jr. Heavyweight Tag League.
 In NJPW, he is a six-time Junior Heavyweight Tag Team Champion and won the 2021 Super Junior Tag League.
 In AJPW, he is a one-time World Junior Heavyweight Champion and a two-time All Asia Tag Team Champion.

 Stable wise, Kanemaru was a member of the first and third incarnations of AJPW's Burning.
-He later joined NJPW's Suzuki-gun during a invasion storyline, and remained with the stable until its disbandment in 2022.
+He later joined NJPW's Suzuki-gun during an invasion storyline, and remained with the stable until its disbandment in 2022.
 He was then a member of Just 5 Guys, before turning on the stable to join House of Torture, which was a sub-group of Bullet Club at the time.